On Boussinesq's equation for water waves: Introduction

 where $h$ is the mean water depth, $g$ is the gravitational acceleration, and $\eta(\xi,\tau)$ is the surface elevation measured with respect to the mean water level at the horizontal position $\xi$ at time $\tau$.
 The dimensionless equation (\ref{badboussinesq}) is obtained from (\ref{badboussinesqphysical}) by letting

-In order to be relevant for water waves, the function $\eta$, and hence also $u$, must tend to $0$ at infinity, at least in average.
+In order to be relevant for water waves, the deviation $\eta$ from the mean water level, and hence also $u$, must tend to $0$ at spatial infinity, at least in average.
 The shift $u \to u - 1/2$ does not preserve this condition and is therefore not allowed if the connection to water waves is to be maintained.
 In fact, numerical simulations, as well as analytic calculations, show that the solutions (\ref{badboussinesq}) and (\ref{badboussinesqnouxx}) behave very differently both quantitatively and qualitatively.

 Let us also comment on why the $u_{xx}$-term in (\ref{badboussinesq}) makes such a big difference for the analysis of (\ref{badboussinesq}).
 First note that equation (\ref{badboussinesq}) can be rewritten as the system